indian-sharan/webcode/index.md

 ---

 ### What is Web development?
 Web development refers to building, creating, and maintaining websites.

-Which is also consists of veries
+### Mainly it includes
+* HTML
+* CSS
+* JS